What Is the Best Type of Soil for Growing Succulents and Cacti?

 When it comes to houseplants and their growing environment, selecting the right soil is among the most important aspects and helps you get better outcomes.
 Different plants demand different types of soil to thrive perfectly.
 Following are a few important considerations regarding the type of soil for growing your succulents and cacti to let them thrive the way they should!

 Inorganic Materials for Your Cacti Soil

 Inorganic materials make the plants' soil porous to help the drainage.
 They also aid in promoting better aeration by letting the air flow freely through plants' soil.
 Perlite and pumice are the most commonly used inorganic materials best suited for your cacti.
 They differ in many characteristics but are sometimes used interchangeably.
 For example, compared to perlite, the inorganic pumice is more superior and lasts longer.
 However, perlite is cost-effective and readily available therefore making it a more convenient and viable option.
-Other materials like gravel and grit are also available as a cactus potting mix that limits the excessive water that a plant's soil can hold.
+Other materials like gravel and grit are also available as a cactus and succulent potting mix that limits the excessive water that a plant's soil can hold.

 Mix Up the Soil for Your Succulents

-Your succulents also need porous soil, and it's best to plant them in potting soil and pea gravel mix.
+Your succulents also need porous soil, and it's best to plant them in potting mix and pea gravel mix.
 The main goal is to provide better drainage.
 However, if you don't want to make this concoction yourself, getting soil designed for such plants at any garden center is the best option.
 Peat moss or sphagnum, or sand should never be used for both your succulents and cactus.
 Some gardeners think using them is a good idea, but it's not.